August 24, 1977 - Pastor Edwin Schmelzer of Remus informs the WELS District Mission Board of interested families living in the Big Rapids area.

 February, 2015 - Church sanctuary is renovated with new pews, sound system, south exit doors, and window treatments.

 November, 2017 - Pastor Denney accepts a call to Duluth, Minnesota.
-Pastor Jeff Sonntag serves as vacancy pastor.
+Pastor Jeffrey Sonntag serves as vacancy pastor.